 So with the help of tags, you tell readers different topics associated with the article.

 – Featured image

 Every post on your WordPress website will have a featured image.
-Featured image accompanies your blog post.
+The featured image accompanies your blog post.
 It is usually the graphic representation of your blog post.
 Many WordPress themes, while showing the list of blog posts, show the featured image along with the title and excerpt of the post.

 Whatever files you upload in your WordPress media library is called media.
 Media can be an image, a video or a document.
 You, however, cannot upload all types of files in your library.
 There are certain restrictions on it.

 A page is a static piece of content.
 Usually, the content on these pages doesn’t change that frequently, and they do have a specific structure.
-For example contact page, about page.
+For example, contact page, about page.

 Like posts, pages have a set of terms associated with it.
 These are featured image, author and excerpt.
 Tags and category don’t apply to the pages.
 However, there is one more term that is only applicable to the pages.
 And it is

 A page can have a parent.
-For example page ‘Web Development’ can have a parent page called ‘Services’.
+For example, page ‘Web Development’ can have a parent page called ‘Services’.